Casey Wasserman in Talks to Purchase Music Assets From Paradigm

-Amid the ongoing troubles at Paradigm wrought by the COVID-19 pandemic, sports and entertainment executive Casey Wasserman is in talks to buy the agency’s music assets, an individual with knowledge of the matter tells TheWrap.
+“There is no agreement to sell Paradigm, nor is any sale imminent,” Gores wrote in an internal memo to his staff, citing media reports that had rumors coursing through the agency.

-However, no deal is in place and talks may ultimately come to nothing.
+But an individual with knowledge of the matter told TheWrap that amid the ongoing troubles at Paradigm because of the COVID-19 shutdown, Wasserman was in talks to buy the agency.

-Wasserman, chairman and CEO of Wasserman Media Group, had been approached by Tom Gores, CEO of Platinum Equity and brother of Sam Gores, the founder and CEO of Paradigm, according to Variety, which first reported the story.
+Wasserman, chairman and CEO of Wasserman Media Group, had been approached by Tom Gores, CEO of Platinum Equity and brother of Sam Gores, the founder and CEO of Paradigm, according to the individual.
+He is the grandson of the legendary Hollywood mogul Lew Wasserman, whose original elegant MCA offices in Beverly Hills were until 2018 occupied by Paradigm.

-In March, Paradigm CEO Sam Gores sparked what insiders described as a ‘f—ing war zone’ within the company when he attempted to stem those losses by cutting music agent salaries by 50%.
+In March, Paradigm CEO Sam Gores sparked what insiders described as a ‘f—ing war zone’ within the company when he attempted to stem those losses by cutting music agent salaries by 50%, as TheWrap exclusively reported at the time.
 Agents banded together and threatened to leave, while others publicly complained that they felt Gores used Paradigm earnings to for his lavish personal lifestyle, insiders told TheWrap in April.

 As a result, Gores backed down and reinstated the music agents’ salaries.
 “He ended up not cutting people because of negative press on the firings,” an insider told TheWrap at the time.
 “They effectively held him hostage.”